 Instrumental Music teachers visit the school on a regular basis to provide specialised instruction, funded by the Department of Education, in percussion, brass, woodwind and strings.

 The Instrumental Music students have the opportunity to perform as members of NPSS school bands/string ensembles at various public performances throughout the school year.

-For more information refer to our Performance music handbook (PDF, 674KB)
+For more information refer to our Performance Music Handbook for 2023.